 Cover can be arranged on a stand-alone basis or as part of a package.

 Come and talk to us to find out more.

 Our advisers are here to help you between 9am-5pm, Monday to Friday

 You may also be interested in …

 Wherever you’re based in the UK and whatever your aims and objectives, we have the voluntary sector insurance solutions and the specialist advice to help protect your organisation.
 The insurance policies we offer to our clients include:

-Our Domiciliary Care policy provides a comprehensive package of cover for organisations that provide care - whether for the elderly, disabled, or those with learning difficulties.
+Our Domiciliary Care policy provides a range of covers for organisations that provide care - whether for the elderly, disabled, or those with learning difficulties.

-As a not-for-profit organisation you are entitled to a special type of minibus insurance, tailored to your needs.
+As a not-for-profit organisation you are able to access cover that is tailored to your needs.
 We’ve been broking charity minibus insurance in the UK for over 30 years and are here to help you.

 We understand the Youth Club sector and have insurance designed to meet the specific needs of Youth Clubs.
-Our comprehensive products and our delegated authority schemes are testament to our in-house expertise.
+Our specialist products are testament to our in-house expertise.